 As a condition of accelerated approval, we must conduct a post-marketing confirmatory clinical trial.
 Additionally, we are required to submit periodic reports on the progress of this clinical trial.
-In the fourth quarter of 2020, we commenced the post-marketing confirmatory frontline clinical trial program for ARIKAYCE in patients with MAC lung disease.
-The frontline clinical trial program consists of the ARISE trial, an interventional study designed to validate cross-sectional and longitudinal characteristics of a PRO tool in MAC lung disease, and the ENCORE trial, designed to establish the clinical benefits and evaluate the safety of ARIKAYCE in patients with newly diagnosed MAC lung disease using the PRO tool validated in the ARISE trial.
-We are running these global studies in parallel in approximately 200 sites for these clinical trials.
-The frontline clinical program is intended to fulfill the FDA's post-marketing requirement to allow for full approval of ARIKAYCE by the FDA, and verification and description of clinical benefit in the ENCORE trial will be necessary for full approval of ARIKAYCE.
-Pursuant to the timetable agreed upon with the FDA when the approval letter of ARIKAYCE was received, confirmatory trial results are to be reported by 2024.
-We are engaged with FDA regarding the status and execution of the ARISE and ENCORE trials.
+In the fourth quarter of 2020, we commenced the post-marketing confirmatory clinical trial program for ARIKAYCE in patients with MAC lung disease.
+The confirmatory clinical trial program consists of the ARISE trial, an interventional study designed to validate cross-sectional and longitudinal characteristics of a PRO tool in MAC lung disease, and the ENCORE trial, designed to establish the clinical benefits and evaluate the safety of ARIKAYCE in patients with newly diagnosed or recurrent MAC lung disease using the PRO tool validated in the ARISE trial.
+The confirmatory clinical program is intended to fulfill the FDA's post-marketing requirement to allow for full approval of ARIKAYCE by the FDA, and verification and description of clinical benefit in the ENCORE trial will be necessary for full approval of ARIKAYCE.
+The trial completion timetable agreed upon with the FDA when the approval letter for ARIKAYCE was received has been delayed.
+We remain engaged with the FDA regarding the timeline, status and execution of the ARISE and ENCORE trials.
 There is little precedent for clinical development and regulatory expectations for agents to treat MAC lung disease.
-If our PRO tool is not validated in the ARISE trial, we would need to develop a new clinical endpoint for the ENCORE trial.
-We may also encounter substantial delays in completing enrollment for the ENCORE trial and in conducting either trial, and we may not be able to enroll and conduct the trials in a manner satisfactory to the FDA or within the time period required by the FDA.
+In September 2023, we announced positive topline results from the ARISE trial.
+The study met its primary objective of demonstrating that the QOL-B respiratory domain works effectively as a PRO tool in patients with MAC lung disease.
+Based on these results, we have proposed to the FDA that the change of the respiratory score derived from the QOL-B respiratory domain PRO be the primary endpoint for the ENCORE study.
+If our PRO tool is not approved as the primary endpoint for the ENCORE study or if modifications are required, we would need to develop a new clinical endpoint for the ENCORE trial.
+We may also encounter substantial delays in completing enrollment for the ENCORE trial, including due to any increase to the enrollment target based on pending discussions with the FDA, and in conducting the trial, and we may not be able to enroll and conduct the trial in a manner satisfactory to the FDA or within the time period required by the FDA.
 The FDA could, among other things, withdraw its approval of ARIKAYCE using expedited procedures if the ENCORE trial is not successful or if the FDA concludes that we failed to conduct the ENCORE trial with due diligence, that other evidence demonstrates that ARIKAYCE is not shown to be safe and effective, or that we disseminated false or misleading promotional materials with respect to ARIKAYCE.
 Additionally, under the amendments to the FDCA made by the Food and Drug Omnibus Reform Act of 2022, the FDA could pursue administrative and judicial remedies for a violation of the FDCA if we were to fail to conduct the ENCORE trial with due diligence or not timely submit the required reports on the progress of the ENCORE trial.
 Separate from the confirmatory trial, additional results from ongoing and recently completed studies may affect the FDA's benefit-risk analysis for the product.
-Additionally, ARIKAYCE is subject to post-marketing commitments consisting of implementation of a healthcare provider communication plan, conducting a drug utilization assessment, and conducting further studies to identify an optimal quality control in vitro drug release method.
-We have fulfilled the post-marketing commitment for the identification of the in vitro drug release method.
 Failure to meet all post-marketing commitments may raise additional regulatory challenges.